asimwe1/rust_chatapp/site/guide/3-overview.md

 multi-threaded asynchronous server and dispatches requests to matching routes as they arrive.

-There are two mechnisms by which a `Rocket` can be launched.
+There are two mechanisms by which a `Rocket` can be launched.
 The first and preferred approach is via the `#[launch]` route attribute, which generates a `main` function that sets up an async runtime and starts the server.
 With `#[launch]`, our complete _Hello, world!_ application looks like: